lgibso34/Splendor/README.md

 To run the client, make sure you specify the server address (ie localhost):

-` javac splendorClient.java && java splendorClient localhost `
+` javac Client.java && java Client localhost `

 The client initiates connection with the server by obtaining a player name (1-4).